sbergot/wandering-mushroom/content/post/2020-12-03-we-live-in-a-society.md

 categories: ["cyberpunk"]
 ---

-Going over some usual cyberpunk tropes
+Going over some usual tropes about social groups in a cyberpunk setting.

 <!-- more -->